MileHacker Logo

 Volcanic Wonders

-Witness the dramatic geological formations from active rift zones.
+Witness the impressive geological formations from active rift zones.

 Attractions

-Djibouti features various natural and cultural sites awaiting discovery:
+Djibouti has a number of natural and cultural sites awaiting discovery:

 • Lake Assal: Africa's lowest point, hypersaline lake.